V8 Supercars RedLine

-V8 Supercars RedLine is a racing simulator based upon Australia's V8 Supercars series.
-It is an upcharge attraction which allows up to 4 guests to participate in a 24-car race around Bathurst.
-Located in the southern portion of Ocean Parade, V8 Supercars RedLine forms part of Dreamworld's marketing initiative, Adrenalin Alley which incorporates the FlowRider and AVPX.
+V8 Supercars RedLine was a racing simulator based upon Australia's V8 Supercars series.
+It was an upcharge attraction which would allow up to 4 guests to participate in a 24-car race around Bathurst.
+Located in the southern portion of Ocean Parade, V8 Supercars RedLine formed part of Dreamworld's marketing initiative, Adrenalin Alley which incorporated the FlowRider and AVPX.